ncatlab/nlab-content/pages/4/1/6/4/4614/content.md

 ## Reminder on nice simplicial topological spaces

-Simplicial topological spaces and their geometric realization are in [[homotopy theory]] presentations for certain [[topological ∞-groupoid]]s and intrinsic realization constructions on these.
+Simplicial topological spaces are in [[homotopy theory]] presentations for certain [[topological ∞-groupoid]]s .
 In this context what matters is not the operation of geometric realization itself, but its [[derived functor]].
 This is obtained by evaluating ordinary geometric realization on "sufficiently nice" [[resolution]]s of simplicial topological spaces.
 These we discuss now.

 Recall the following definitions and facts from [[nice simplicial topological space]].